CodebuffAI/codebuff/npm-app/knowledge.md

 - Users are instructed to update using the command: `npm install -g manicode`
 - The version check is performed as part of the WebSocket subscription setup.

+### Usage Warnings and Referral System

+The client now integrates usage warnings with the referral system to encourage user growth:

+- The 'usage-response' action from the backend includes a 'referralLink' field.
+- This referral link is displayed to logged-in users who haven't made more than 5 referrals yet.
+- The `showUsageWarning` function in the client displays this referral link alongside the usage warning.

+This feature combines user authentication, referral tracking, and usage monitoring to promote user acquisition through the CLI interface.

+## User Notifications

+### Usage Warnings
 ## User Notifications

 ### Usage Warnings